School offer for Special Educational Needs and/or Disabilities

 • School uses a variety of resources, outside agencies and experts to support the needs of pupils who require specialised support.

 • Pupils have the opportunity to access the curriculum through a variety of teaching and learning strategies.
+Staff are trained and supported to ensure all pupils are able to learn at their own level.

-• A variety of computer programmes and programmes of study support teaching and are specifically aimed at pupils with SEND e.g. ‘IDL’ – a computer based multisensory programme to develop reading and spelling skills, Numicon, ELKLAN and Talkboost.
+• A variety of computer programmes and programmes of study support teaching and are specifically aimed at pupils with SEND e.g. ‘IDL’ – a computer based multisensory programme to develop reading and spelling skills, Lexia, ELKLAN and Talkboost.

 Transition to Secondary School

-• The secondary school representative is always invited in the spring/summer term and work is undertaken depending on need to ensure a smooth transition.
+• If a child has an EHCP, then the chosen secondary school representative is always invited to the review and work is undertaken, depending on need, to ensure a smooth transition.
 This can be supported by outside agencies.

 How we assess pupil progress